vetludo/MultiAgent-DDPG-MLAgent/README.md

 ## Future Work

--Evaluates the performance of various deep RL algorithms such as TRPO, CEM, CMA-ES and D4PG, on this multi agent tasks to figure out which are best suited.
+- Evaluates the performance of various deep RL algorithms such as TRPO, CEM, CMA-ES and D4PG, on this multi agent tasks to figure out which are best suited.
--Change the rewards system of the environment so that can try multi agents competiting each others instead of cooperation like this project.
+- Change the rewards system of the environment so that can try multi agents competiting each others instead of cooperation like this project.

 Stay tuned.